reflectoring/reflectoring.github.io/_posts/2020-04-01-database-migration-spring-boot-liquibase.md

 ### Enable logging for Liquibase in Spring Boot

-Enabling `INFO` level logging for liquibase will help to see the changeSets that liquibase executes during the start of the application.
+Enabling `INFO` level logging for Liquibase will help to see the changeSets that Liquibase executes during the start of the application.
 It also helps to identify that the application has not started yet because it is waiting to acquire changeloglock during the startup.

-Add the following application property in the application properties file (yaml format is shown below).
+Add the following application property in `application.yml` to enable INFO logs:

 ```yaml
 logging: